Ear Nurse Specialist, Greenlane Clinical Centre/Boutique Ear Care

 Since graduating in 2007, Jing has continuously upskilled to be the best nurse she can.

 “Every step of my career has been a highlight for me.
-At the end of my new graduate year, I started working as a shift co-ordinator.
-Then I challenged myself by completing postgraduate qualifications in nursing, and moving to the cardiac intensive care unit.
-I want to always maintain a high standard of nursing care no matter how many years I have been nursing.”
+At the end of my new graduate year, I started working as a shift co-ordinator on surgical ward.
+Then I challenged myself with completing postgraduate qualifications in nursing, and moving to the cardiac intensive care unit.
+I always wanted to maintain a high standard of nursing care to the best I could, no matter how many years I have been nursing.”

 After having children, Jing decided to move to clinical work instead of shift work to make it easier to look after her two young kids.

 “For a moment I thought my career excitement would stop there but it didn’t.
 After settling into the clinic routine, I decided to take on further studies: an interpreter qualification and ear nurse training.
-Thanks to the great support from the Auckland ENT Group, I managed to obtain two more skills that will benefit myself, as well as the business.”
+After I had been in the role as an ear nurse specialist for three years, I gained RN designated prescribing authority.
+This means that I can now prescribe the medications I need for the population that I’m treating in the clinic.
+This is quite new and very exciting for me.”

 Skills for life